Maritime Services Industry in Hong Kong

 Apart from ship mortgages, shipping finance includes sales and leaseback transactions, initial public offerings and related financial products.
 Ship finance service providers engage in the loan documentation for credit applications, which require shipping risk analysis and industry intelligence.
 Besides, shipping banks provide ship owners with other financial services, such as currency and payment system management.
 As an international financial centre, Hong Kong has a high concentration of banks providing professional ship financing services to the local shipping industry, as well as foreign ship owners and shipyards who arrange their financing and transactions in the region.
 Some the world’s leading maritime finance banks, such as HSH Nordbank and Credit Agricole, have established a presence in Hong Kong.

-According to statistics from the Hong Kong Monetary Authority (HKMA), shipping equipment loans booked in Hong Kong amounted to about HK$111 billion in March 2018, accounting for 2% of Hong Kong's total bank loans.
+According to statistics from the Hong Kong Monetary Authority (HKMA), shipping equipment loans booked in Hong Kong amounted to about HK$116 billion in December 2018, accounting for 2% of Hong Kong's total bank loans.
 Since a typical ship loan may well be a significant investment of over US$100 million, detailed considerations on administrative arrangements and taxation of different regimes would be taken into account.
 Therefore, a bank’s lending to ship owners may be recorded in the bank's accounts on the headquarters or other branches, and in this regard, HKMA figures may not fully reflect the size of shipping finance related to ship owners and other stakeholders in Hong Kong.

 Maritime Legal Services